This topic is a linked part of a larger work: “Edgeryders OÜ Company Manual”

 Get the client’s EU VAT ID.
 This is very important for clients registered inside the EU (more specifically, the EEA, which is the European Economic Area).
 Clients registered elsewhere usually do not have a EU VAT ID, however some do now as the EU forces them to become VAT tax residents in the EU if they export to the EU beyond certain thresholds.
 If your colleagues have been diligent, this information is already in FreeAgent: look at the project’s page, navigate to the project’s contact page, and verify that the information is there.

 Open FreeAgent.
 Then choose

 Fill the form.
 Don’t forget to assign the invoice to a project.
 If this is the first invoice for a brand new project you might have to create one (

 Create invoice.
 If the client is not already recorded in FreeAgent, it will not show up in the drop-down menu under

 Contact.
 In that case, by implication, there is also no project to associate the invoice to.
 In this case please add one: see the preceding section for information on how to do it.

 In the second screen create invoicing items, and make sure that the VAT rate (which relates to Estonian VAT) is chosen appropriately.
 The appropriate VAT rate is:

-- 20% if the client has no VAT number.
+- 20% if the client has no EU VAT ID

-For the special case where the client is not a VAT-registered business or institutional customer, also check if their country of residence levies VAT on e-services on non-resident providers selling to consumers.
+For the special case where the client has no EU VAT ID, either as an institutional client or a business, also check if their country of residence levies VAT on e-services by non-resident providers selling to consumers.
 If so, you have to somehow include that into the invoice and forward it to the government of that country.